arghanath007/Data-Structure-and-Algorithms/Gates/Unacademy Learning/C_programming_and_Data_Structure/DS_and_C_programming_notes.md

     }
 ```

-> Sometimes they ask to store the deleted values in some place, as they will used afterwards.
+> Sometimes they ask to store the deleted values in some place, as they will be used afterwards.
 Use the code below.

 ```c
     int deletedItem;